liu7d7/SalHackSkid/README.md

-Ethius is the group that made the modifications to salhack and created this thing.
+Ethius is the IGN of the guy that made the modifications to SalHack and created this thing.
+Also thanks to r333mo for making some combat features that I would've never thought of doing.

 ## Salhack
 Salhack is a Forge mod made by ionar.
-Recently, ionar has made the decision to leave the project, and as such, this project is discontinued without a main developer.
-And therefore someone that wanted to buid the higway system on endcrystal.me decided to make this thing.
+A few months ago, ionar has made the decision to leave the project, and therefore someone that wanted to buid the highway system on endcrystal.me decided to make this thing.

-CleanMiner is maintained.
+SalHackSkid is maintained.

 ## Installation
 SalHackSkid is a forge mod for `1.12.2` that was based off Salhack.
-We provide already pre build jar files on our [release page](https://github.com/ionar2/salhack/releases).
-If you want to have changes before they get officially released check our [CI](https://github.com/ionar2/salhack/actions) out.
-(It builds a new jar file on every change we make.)
+We provide already pre build jar files on our [release page](https://github.com/pleasegivesource/SalHackSkid/releases).
 To use salhack just drop the jar file in your mods folder and start forge.
 Have fun!

 **Tip:** You can open the GUI containing all "tweaks" with your left arrow at default (You can change that later.)

 ## Support

-If you have a bug or want to suggest a feature raise an issue on Github or contact us via our Discord server.
+If you have a bug or want to suggest a feature raise an issue on Github.

 ## Info